 Kevin, along with several friends and colleagues, through equal measure humility and caring, ensured a legacy of giving would carry on in their absence with the development of the Five Aces Scholarship at Concord.
 Funded through charitable contributions, the Five Aces Scholarship Fund is a celebration of Kevin’s life and continues to honor his memory of caring and giving by keeping the dreams of others alive even in his absence.

-Great Bagpipes and Drums by Tim and Maggie Mainland
+Great Bagpipes and Drums by Maggie Jusiel and Tim Mainland

 Dr. Chris Parrish, D.O.

 Kids 800 meter fun run (start) 9:30 am

 5k run and 3k walk (start) 10:00 am